petrassurna/DotNetSiteSearch/USiteSearch/README.md

 	![app_data folder](https://raw.githubusercontent.com/petrassurna/usitesearch/main/USiteSearch/images/search-animals.jpg)

 	Refine the search, search for *animals lions*.
 Note the results reduce and each search term is highlighted with 10 words either side of the word match.
-This is the variable we set earlier in startup.cs.
+This is the variable we set earlier in *startup.cs*.

 9. Search for the term *play close* and notice it matches all pages: